VzqzAc/Arduino-based-automaton/README.md

 The second rule will be verified by a flag, you can notice there are many flags in this code, but remember that was made for academic purposes only, anyway there might be a next version more clean-coded

-At the moment the code is not commented and it might be confused to understand.
+At the moment the code is not properly commented and it might be confused to understand.

-COMING SOON: Commented code, schemas...